 The Beyond Food Community Interest Company inspires people who are at risk of, or have experienced, homelessness to gain meaningful employment, through their social enterprise restaurant, Brigade.
 They passionately believe in the power of food as a catalyst to break the cycle of homelessness and reinvest all their profits to deliver social value.

 We raise funds through activities great and small throughout the year, and are proud of the support our people give to our charity partners.
 They have run, swum, made cakes, ate cakes, climbed mountains, trekked, cycled and quizzed to support the charity beneficiaries.
 One of our largest fundraising activities is our charity cycle challenge, Ride the Nation.
 Our annual fundraising and volunteering day, One Firm One Day, is also a great showcase of our support for our PwC Foundation charities.

-As part of the PwC's commitment to continue to build an inclusive culture and tackle racial inequality, we have recently appointed a committee which will be allocating grants to increase our support for Black-led social enterprises, as well as charities with ethnic minority beneficiaries.
+ColourBrave Charity Committee As part of our commitment to continue to build an inclusive culture and tackle racial inequality, we established a ColourBrave Charity Committee, made up of people from across the firm.
+Their role is to help allocate grants and develop volunteering opportunities to increase our support for Black-led social enterprises, as well as charities with ethnic minority beneficiaries.